 113 Bank of America v.
-Williams, 200 P.2d 151 (Cal.
+Williams, 200 P.2d 151, 154 (Cal.
 Dist.
 Ct.
 App.
-Dec.
-6, 1948) (noting "[t]here can be no doubt that, in a proper case, where a party fraudulently conceals the existence of a cause of action against him, or fraudulently conceals material facts that induces a person not to prosecute a known cause of action, the SOLs is tolled and the fraudulent person is estopped from pleading the SOLs"); see also, Community Cause v.
-Boatwright, 124 Cal.App.3d 888, 900 (Cal.
+1948) (noting "[t]here can be no doubt that, in a proper case, where a party fraudulently conceals the existence of a cause of action against him, or fraudulently conceals material facts that induces a person not to prosecute a known cause of action, the SOLs is tolled and the fraudulent person is estopped from pleading the SOLs").
+See CALIFORNIA CODE CIV.
+PROC.
+ANN. §§ 340(3), 340.1(d), 352(a); DeRose v Carswell, 242 Cal.Rptr.
+368 (Cal.
 Ct.
 App.
-Oct.
-23, 1981) (explaining that the requisite showing of fraud is made when the plaintiff establishes that she was not at fault for failing to discover the cause of action and had no actual or presumptive knowledge of the facts sufficient to put her on inquiry notice.); but see, Snyder v Boy Scouts of America, Inc., 205 Cal.App.3d 1318 (Cal.
+1987) (holding that a woman who was allegedly sexually abused as a minor by her step-grandfather but who filed her action at age twenty-five could not avail herself of the doctrine of duress to prevent the running of the SOL where she was unable to show that her abuser employed any such duress to keep her silent after the cessation of the alleged abuse).
+See also Community Cause v.
+Boatwright, 177 Cal.Rptr.
+657 (Cal.
 Ct.
 App.
-Nov.
-17, 1988) (recognizing that while fraud by a defendant concealing the existence of the cause of action may in principle delay the operation of the SOLs thereon under a theory of estoppel of the defendant to take advantage of his own wrongdoing, held that the plaintiff, a former boy scout allegedly sexually molested by his scout leader, could not base an attempted justification of his otherwise untimely filing of a civil action against the alleged molester's employer on the scoutmaster's misrepresentation of his sexual conduct with the plaintiff as normal Boy Scout "instruction" in sex education because the plaintiff, through his own admissions, realized the abuse was wrong and quit the Boy Scouts to avoid further abuse); see also, See CALIFORNIA CODE CIV.
-PROC.
-ANN. §§ 340(3), 340.1(d), 352(a); DeRose v Carswell, 196 Cal App 3d 1011 (Cal.
+1981) (explaining that the requisite showing of fraud is made when the plaintiff establishes that she was not at fault for failing to discover the cause of action and had no actual or presumptive knowledge of the facts sufficient to put her on inquiry notice).
+But see Snyder v.
+Boy Scouts of America, Inc., 253 Cal.Rptr.
+156 (Cal.
 Ct.
 App.
-6th Dist.
-Dec.
-7, 1987) (holding that a woman who was allegedly sexually abused as a minor by her step-grandfather but who filed her action at age 25 could not avail herself of the doctrine of duress to prevent the running of the SOL where she was unable to show that her abuser employed any such duress to keep her silent after the cessation of the alleged abuse.
-The court stated that, "[e]ven if it could be argued that the duress or undue influence in question had a continuing effect after its alleged cessation when the plaintiff was 11 years old, the court concluded, it was simply incredible that it should continue another 13 years in such force as to prevent the plaintiff from acting in her own behalf").
+1988) (recognizing that while fraud by a defendant concealing the existence of the cause of action may in principle delay the operation of the SOLs thereon under a theory of estoppel of the defendant to take advantage of his own wrongdoing, held that the plaintiff, a former boy scout allegedly sexually molested by his scout leader, could not base an attempted justification of his otherwise untimely filing of a civil action against the alleged molester's employer on the scoutmaster's misrepresentation of his sexual conduct with the plaintiff as normal Boy Scout "instruction" in sex education because the plaintiff, through his own admissions, realized the abuse was wrong and guit the Boy Scouts to avoid further abuse).

 114 CAL.
 CIV.
 PROC.
-CODE § 340.1 (age 26 SOL).
+CODE § 340.1 (age twenty-six SOL).

-115 Cal.
-Civ.
-Code § 52.5(c) (2006).
+115 CAL.
+CIV.
+CODE § 52.5(c) (2006).

 116 CAL.
-GOV'T CODE § 905(m) (gov't liability).
+GOV'T CODE § 905(m) (government liability).
 This was expanded again in 2019 when the legislature amended section 935 to prevent local public entities from prescribing their own claim presentment requirements for CSA claims.
 CAL.
 GOV'T CODE § 935(f).
 See Big Oak Flat-Groveland Unified Sch.
 Dist. v.
-Superior Court, 21 Cal.Rptr,3d 345 (Cal.
+Superior Court, 21 Cal.Rptr.3d 345 (Cal.
 Ct.
 App.
 2018), transferred with directions to vacate, 444 P.3d 665 (Cal.
 2019) (directing the Court of Appeal to reconsider the original holding that local public entities were authorized to impose their own claim presentment requirements for CSA claims, in light of the legislature's amendment of California Government Code section 935).